Miss Peters: I don't understand.

 - Scary Go Round features the town of Tackleford, a place outsiders seem to be dimly aware of as 'very weird' while not believing any of the (entirely true) stories they hear about it.
 A couple of references to "Tackleford Madness" indicate this is definitely a local phenomenon.

-- The farm in Courage the Cowardly Dog is literally in the middle of Nowhere, a town in Kansas.
+- The farm in Courage the Cowardly Dog is in the middle of Nowhere, a town in Kansas.
 This jump-starts some of the plots.
 The villain theorizes that nobody would easily notice if they kidnap some yokels in the middle of nowhere.
+However it is such a Crapsack World that whenever they travel, it turns out that there are plenty of villains and monsters everywhere.
+So it ends up being questionable how safer the yokels would be if they lived somewhere rather than Nowhere.

 The fifth season went on to shift from summer vacation to fall, and the school was seen.
-However, only the kids from the cul-de-sac were ever seen; never any other students or any of the teachers.
-(The sixth season goes forward again into winter, but that's irrelevant.)
+However, only the kids from the cul-de-sac were ever seen; never any other students or any of the teachers (though their actions could occasionally be heard off-screen).
+One major exception is the football team from nearby Lemonbrook, who appear as shadowed silhouettes during "Tight End Ed".